rusili/AC-Android/lessons/ds-a-review/README.md

 ![greyscale image](https://processing.org/tutorials/2darray/imgs/points.jpg)

-**2)** Write a program that returns a two-dimensional array that represents an 8×8 grid, using newline characters to separate lines.
+**2)** Write a method that returns a two-dimensional array that represents an 8×8 grid, using newline characters to separate lines.
 At each element there is either a space or a “#” character.
 The characters should form a chess board.
 Iterating over the entire 2D array and printing each character should show something like this:

 ```
      # # # #